 If you are privately funding your care then the services you pay for are not subsidised.
 Eligibility for subsidised care is means-tested.
 For more information contact your local authority.

-If you require care from Social Services you will be offered a financial assessment to see if you are eligible for financial subsidy towards the cost of your care.
-This will be a contribution based on your income and will not be the full cost of the service.
+If you require care from Social Services you will be offered a financial assessment to see if you are eligible for

 You may be eligible for a reduction in the amount you have to pay towards the cost of your care, depending on your savings and, if applicable, your income including state benefits and work pensions.